szilG/Red-Coral-Realty/TESTING.md

 <img src="assets/img/TESTING.md-img/13.png" width="500" alt="image">

 * As every page has a back to top button.
-When the customer scrool down on the page that button appears and with the button clicking they can easily go back to the top of the page.
+When the customer scrools down on the page that button appears and when clicking the button they can easily go back to the top of the page.

 <img src="assets/img/TESTING.md-img/14.png" width="500" alt="image">

 * The home page has many call-to-action buttons which take the user to the specific page.
   - Right away in the hero section they can book a Valuation to their property.
     <img src="assets/img/TESTING.md-img/15.png" width="500" alt="image">
-  - Further along there are the read more buttons which takes the user to check the desired property.
+  - Further along there are read more buttons which takes the user to the desired property.
     <img src="assets/img/TESTING.md-img/16.png" width="500" alt="image">
-  - They can book appointment for a valuation every section on the page.
+  - They can book an appointment for a valuation on every section of the page.
     <img src="assets/img/TESTING.md-img/18.png" width="500" alt="image">
     <img src="assets/img/TESTING.md-img/19.png" width="500" alt="image">
     <img src="assets/img/TESTING.md-img/20.png" width="500" alt="image">